How to be a Happy Mom? Difficult yet amazing. In fact its a feeling beyond compare, a life-changing experience!

 Being a Happy Mom can be difficult.

-When I decided to be a part of #Momology blog train, least did I know that I will be visiting memory lane once again.
+When I decided to be a part of the #Momology blog train, least did I know that I will be visiting memory lane once again.
 Being a mother at the age of 20 was not a very easy task at all.
-I would cry in solitude, feel so burdened with housework and sometimes hated the whole experience.
+I would cry in solitude, feel so burdened with housework, and sometimes hated the whole experience.
 That change was tough, I am sure all young moms understand what I went through.

 The mornings when you feel it was night ten minutes ago, your eyes don’t open because you are so tired.
 You forcefully go through the morning routine, getting the buckets of laundry done, folding clothes, cooking, sterilizing milk bottles.
 Uff, its endless.
 What are you to do?
 But fret and fume.

 These are the days when a strong sip of black coffee is not enough to snap you out of your low feeling.